isomerpages/moe-northvistapri/_our-school/School Services and Fees.md

 | Student Care Service:  Telephone: <br> Email Address: <br> Opening Hours: | Nascans Student Care Centre (North Vista Primary School) <br> <br> 9829 2889 / 9622 4924 <br> nvscc@nascans.com <br>11.00 a.m. to 7.00 p.m. |
 |

-For the purchase of name tag, parents can fill up the name tag order [form](/files/nametag%20order.pdf) and submit to the school bookshop.
 ### School Fees
 ##### School/Miscellaneous/Fees: GIRO Scheme
 1. The school is on the GIRO scheme.
 Parents are strongly encouraged to pay fees via the GIRO.